 Courtney Callender Playground

-West New Brighton's Corporal Thompson Square honors yet another war hero.
-In 1972, the park was named for Corporal Lawrence Thompson, the first African–American from Staten Island to be killed in the Vietnam War.
+Staten Island’s Corporal Thomson Square honors another war hero.
+In 1972, the park was named for Corporal Lawrence Thompson, the first African-American from Staten Island to be killed in the Vietnam War.
 Corporal Thompson enlisted in the Marine Corps and served with the honor guard in Vietnam.
-Refusing a medical discharge for a foot ailment, Thompson re–enlisted for a second tour of duty and was killed in action in 1967.
+Refusing a medical discharge for a foot ailment, Thompson re-enlisted for a second tour of duty and was killed in action in 1967.

 QUOTATION FOR THE DAY

 "Every strike brings me closer to the next home run."